 5. Grill Set

-Some campsites do provide grill as one of their amenities.
+Some campsites do provide a grill as one of their amenities.
 You can check their website or call them to check with them before booking your campsite.
 We bought this grill set that was very useful.

 6. Cooler and Ice